-The Blue Ridge Parkway, the beautiful drive that over 14 million people visited in 2018, requires a lot of people to keep running, as you could imagine.
+The Blue Ridge Parkway, the beautiful route that approximately 15 million people visit each year, requires a lot of people to keep running.
 A key piece to this is volunteers – unpaid and serving out of love for the Parkway.

 Volunteers have a tremendous impact.
-In fiscal year 2018, 1184 volunteers spent 44,276 hours in service to the Blue Ridge Parkway.
+In fiscal year 2021, over 1,200 volunteers contributed more than 40,000 hours in service to the Blue Ridge Parkway.
 Volunteers give of themselves and their time year-round to support the Blue Ridge Parkway in so many different ways.

 Volunteers interact with the public and answer questions at visitor centers.
 They give interpretive programs.
 They serve as campground hosts.
 They maintain our trails.
 They pick up trash at overlooks.
 They are stationed at popular trails and educate visitors on the importance of staying on trail.
 The list goes on.